-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website (www.teacherspensions.co.uk/news/employers/2014/06/publication-of-the-valuation-report.aspx).
+A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

-Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
+Under the definitions set out in Financial Reporting Standard (FRS 102), the TPS is an unfunded multiemployer pension scheme.
 The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The trust has set out above the information available on the scheme.